 .

-yeah... i know.... the knight in this picture below is probably beyond help.... but i thought it was a really awesome picture anyway.... and besides, who knows what a really talented surgeon might be capable of.... :cool:
+. yeah... i know.... the knight in this picture below is probably beyond help.... but i thought it was a really awesome picture anyway.... and besides, who knows what a really talented surgeon might be capable of....

-showed the correct way of shooting an english longbow... and that was under-
+i actually learned about this battle through researching medieval artwork that showed the correct way of shooting an english longbow... and that was under-

 -taken in an effort to dispute what self appointed historians who have never